szhorvat/IGraphM/README.md

 ####Compiling from source

-To compile IGraph/M, you need will:
+To compile IGraph/M, you will need:

  - A C++ compiler with C++11 support.
 I used GCC 4.9 and clang 3.6.
  - A recent development version of [igraph](https://github.com/igraph/igraph).
 You will need to compile it yourself. igraph 0.7.1 is not compatible.